RediSearch/RediSearch/docs/docs/query/exact-match.md

 ## Tag field

-A tag is a short text.
+A tag is a short sequence of text, for example, "new" and "Los Angeles".
 If you need to query for short texts only, then a tag query is more efficient than a full-text query.
 The [tag vs. text article](TODO) explains why this is the case.

 You can construct a tag query for a single tag in the following way: